-Setting Up a Trust for Grandchildren
+Setting Up Grandchildren Trusts

 The only thing worse that giving a large sum of money to a 14-year-old child is giving a large sum of money to an 18-year-old adult.
 Think motorcycles and Las Vegas.
 Yet this is exactly what can happen without proper estate planning.